canonical/opensearch-dashboards-operator/docs/how-to/access-using-oauth.md

 It will be in blocked status.

-Switch back to LXD and integrate OpenSearch Dashboards with the interface offered by self-signed-certificates from oauth model, and with the oauth interface provided by hydra.
+Switch back to LXD and integrate OpenSearch Dashboards with the interface offered by self-signed-certificates from OAuth model, and with the OAuth interface provided by Hydra.

 ```shell
 juju switch lxd